Traverse City, Michigan.

-In the fall, Michigan transforms from green forests and blue lakes to a cacophony of other vibrant colors – reds, yellows, oranges, even purples appear in the trees and reflect off the state's many lakes.
+In the fall, Michigan transforms from green forests and blue lakes to a cacophony of other vibrant colors – reds, yellows, oranges, even purples appear.
 And this is especially true in and around Traverse City.

 One of the must-do things, of course, is to take a drive (or multiple) to enjoy the area's fall foliage.
-You'll find some right downtown, but I'd also recommend driving up into the Leelanau Peninsula around tiny towns like Cedar to see some of the best displays.
+You'll find some right downtown, but I'd also recommend driving up into the Leelanau Peninsula and Old Mission Peninsula to see even more colors.

-As for distilleries, the must-visit is the Grand Traverse Distillery.
-They have a tasting room in downtown Traverse City, but if you drive out to the actual distillery you can do a quick tour and four tastings (complete with souvenir tasting glass) for about $10.
+Don't fancy wine?
+Then you could also visit the Grand Traverse Distillery.
+They have a tasting room in downtown Traverse City, but if you drive out to the actual distillery you can do a quick tour and four tastings (complete with souvenir tasting glass) for $10.

 They are known for their True North vodka, which has won tons of awards, but also have bourbons and rums and gin, too.
 This is a true craft distillery, distilling just one batch at a time.